Skip to content

 """

-from dataface.render.vega_lite import render_chart as vega_render
+from dataface.core.render.vega_lite import render_chart as vega_render

 return vega_render(chart, data, format="svg")